 Viewer Gender Confusion: Iron Liz, in her debut appearance, was wearing Linkara's jacket and hat and very little makeup, and was holding a comic book in front of her chest.
-Those fashion and blocking choices - coupled with an unusually deep voice, due to an unspecified medical condition - had a lot of people confused.
+Those fashion and blocking choices - coupled with an unusually deep voice, due to being a trans-woman - had a lot of people confused.
 The name "Iron Liz" helped settle things, as did the introduction of her blog, where there is a much more flattering photo◊ of her on display.

 The fact that her name has been forgotten, even by the cultists who killed her makes it just a bit more painful.

 After Holokara threatened them, '90s Kid and Harvey became Woobies as well.